Are uPVC and Double Glazed Windows Durable and Easy to Maintain

 Do uPVC windows fade or yellow in the New Zealand sun?

 Modern uPVC windows are manufactured to maintain their appearance over time, even under prolonged UV exposure.
-The material used in high-quality uPVC profiles includes additives that protect against surface breakdown and colour change, helping frames retain a consistent finish rather than yellowing or becoming brittle.
+The material used in high-quality uPVC profiles includes additives that protect against surface breakdown.

 How do uPVC windows perform under the NZ Building Code?